 Want More?

-About Ricardo Reis
+About the Author Ricardo Reis

-Ricardo is a member of G3 Management & Investments and a real estate professional.
-He has been a successful property manager and real estate investor for over 10 years.
+Entrepreneur, Inventor, Investor, Military Veteran.
+Ricardo is a member of G3 Management & Investments a division of Great Lakes Real Estate and a real estate professional.
+He is a real estate professional and a successful real estate investor for over 15 years.